hristo-vrigazov/bromium/README.md

 ## Simple example

 TODO: Core project is deployed to Maven, soon others will be too.
-Example will be added here
+Example will be added here.
+Test

 ## Features
 * Declarative way of describing your actions and how they translate to browser actions for different versions of your app.